 Note: As seen in the map above, the Great Square is the body of Pegasus and a large red dot has been used to mark the nose of Pegasus, a star called Enif.

 Deneb and Altair, two stars on the eastern side of Summer Triangle, map the way to Enif, the brightest star of Pegasus.
 Just travel southeast of Deneb and east of Altair to find the glowing nose star of Pegasus.
-Review this map.
+Map (The map shows Pegasus "upside down.")

 Now try locating Fomalhaut (not shown in the above image); it boldly shines southeast of Enif and south of the Great Square's two stars Scheat and Markab, above the southern horizon.
 Map Often called the Lonely One, Fomalhaut of Pisces Austrinus, is a solitary bright star in a dark celestial sea of faint "watery" constellations.
 Fomalhaut can be seen due south in the ocean of stars October 15, 10pm; November 15, 7pm; December 15, 5pm.